jDavidZapata/Babynamesuggestion/README.md

 ## Sources
-This project was inspire by my new dauther needing a name.
+This project was my first personal project inspire by my new daughter needing a name.